Turn an Aqara Water Leak Sensor into an instant rain meter

 Another issue is that the rain sensor isn't heated as it would be on many commercially available products.
 While your sensor will immediately react to rain, it might take some time for it to be able to report that it isn't raining any more.

 Finally, a shoddily constructed rain meter will degrade over time.
 The traces might rust, or the jumper wires come loose.
-If you do want to extend the lifetime of your rain meter, makes sure you give it proper protection by placing everything that doesn't need to be exposed into a chassis.
+If you do want to extend the lifetime of your rain meter, make sure you give it proper protection by placing everything that doesn't need to be exposed into a chassis.